JaimeVilches87/weather-dash/README.md

 ## 1. Description

 ### This is a Day planner created with Jquery, it uses CSS, bootstrap, and moment.js to capture time.
-It integrates a third party API with OpenWeather.
+It integrates a third party API with OpenWeather."add

 This application is to see the current weather and the 5 day forecast for the city that is searched